sarahhcodes/sarahhcodes/README.md

 - 👋 Hi, I’m Sarah H(udson)!
-- 👩‍💻 I have experience with front-end web development going back to the 2000s.
+- 👩‍💻 I've been making websites since the 2000s.
 - 🎨 I have a Bachelor of Media Arts from Emily Carr University in Canada.
-- 🌱 I'm currently working on my 2nd degree as a very part-time Computer Science student.
+- 🌱 I'm currently working on my 2nd degree as a (very) part-time Computer Science student.
 - 👀 I’m also interested in game dev, computer graphics, cybersecurity, and combining art, media, and tech.
 - 📫 Mastodon [@sarahhmakes@mastodon.art](https://mastodon.art/@sarahhmakes) || Instagram [@sarahhmakes](http://instagram.com/sarahhmakes)